-If every faculty member gives a little, our ability to help is tremendous!
+If every faculty member gives a little, our ability to influence elections is significant!
 There are several ways to give.
 A one-time contribution can be made by check or credit card.
-You can set up automatic payment from your bank account.
+You can set up automatic periodic payment from your bank account.
 Or you can have a COPE contribution of as little as \$1 deducted directly from each paycheck and deposited in the COPE account.
 The amount you give is up to you and can be adjusted.
 You can request a COPE application from a union officer for automatic payroll deduction and submit the various copies as directed.
 Or fill out the form on-line for other giving options at http://wa.aft.org/take-action and look for the COPE information.

 Our salary and benefits are not directly bargained, for the most part, at the bargaining table.
-State law prohibits us (with some exceptions) from bargaining with the college for local money for salary increases.
+We have the ability to bargain local funds with our district, but gains made in this way will be limited.
 This means we need to go to the state legislature for salary and benefits.
 Legislators need to hear from us so that they can represent our interests.